mmillar-bolis/MDunmeris/index.md

 ## About the Triolith Symbol

-The central religious symbol of the Tribunal Faith is the depiction of the [Triolith](https://d2skuhm0vrry40.cloudfront.net/2019/articles/2019-05-22-11-21/Lessons4.jpg/EG11/resize/690x-1/quality/75/format/jpg), represented as an inverse triangle with Daedric glyphs in each corner, spelling *ASV*.
-However, it can also be common to see many variations such as the above [Ghartok Triolith](https://www.imperial-library.info/content/forum-archives-michael-kirkbride#node-2865:~:text=What%20does%20%22GHARTOK%22%20mean%3F) which depicts the hand of Mephala, the [Imperial Triolith](https://en.uesp.net/wiki/File:MW-cover-Morrowind_Box_Art.jpg) which features the Seal of Akatosh, and more recently, the [Nerevarine Triolith](https://media.moddb.com/images/articles/1/154/153713/2ik4pc5.jpg.png) depicting [Moon-and-Star](https://en.uesp.net/wiki/Lore:Moon-and-Star) at it's center.
+The central religious symbol of the Tribunal Temple (<span style="font-family:Daedric">as daenthi</span>, *As Daenthi*, lit., "the temple") faith is the depiction of the [Triolith](https://d2skuhm0vrry40.cloudfront.net/2019/articles/2019-05-22-11-21/Lessons4.jpg/EG11/resize/690x-1/quality/75/format/jpg), represented as an inverse triangle with Daedric glyphs in each corner, spelling *ASV*.
+However, it can also be common to see variants of this symbol such as the above [Ghartok Triolith](https://www.imperial-library.info/content/forum-archives-michael-kirkbride#node-2865:~:text=What%20does%20%22GHARTOK%22%20mean%3F) which depicts the [hand of Mephala](https://en.uesp.net/wiki/Lore:36_Lessons_of_Vivec,_Sermon_11#genWhiteText:~:text=black%20hands), the [Imperial Triolith](https://en.uesp.net/wiki/File:MW-cover-Morrowind_Box_Art.jpg) which features the [Seal of Akatosh](https://en.uesp.net/wiki/Lore:Akavir), and more recently, the [Nerevarine Triolith](https://media.moddb.com/images/articles/1/154/153713/2ik4pc5.jpg.png) depicting [Moon-and-Star](https://en.uesp.net/wiki/Lore:Moon-and-Star) at it's center.

 ---